It sometimes happens

 prescription medications.
 So what can I say?
 Be an informed and responsible

 consumer.
-After all, its your life, and you only get one chance at
+After all, its your life, and you get only one chance at

 it.